THE ATGER MUSEUM

 Born in Montpellier, he received a classical education

-at the Royal College and was introduced to the fine arts
+at the Collège Royal and was introduced to the fine arts

 in the studio of the painter Etienne Loys (1724–1788).

-frequenting art dealers and art auctions
+by frequenting art dealers and

 A few months before his death, Xavier Atger